13 Oct US Economic Forecast – 2019 2020 Predictions

 Without US spending, the world collapses and resentments will happen.
 The world is addicted to US cash, plain and simple.
 And like an addict being weaned off their designer drugs, there’s going to be some withdrawal events.

 Corporations are calling them supply chain disruptions.
-After Brexit, Europe is a neurotic mess and Asia is a self-aggrandized circus using government-backed play money.
-The US is an oasis of sanity.
+After Brexit, Europe is a neurotic mess and Asia is a self-aggrandized circus using communist government-backed play money.
+In contrast, the US is an oasis of sanity.

 “Overall the report is good news insofar as it suggests the economy still has some capacity to grow at an above-trend pace without generating much inflationary pressure,” said Michael Feroli, an economist at JPMorgan in New York — Reuters report